danielmiessler/fabric/patterns/analyze_prose/system.md

 "A - Novel" -- Includes new ideas, creative linking of existing ideas, proposes new explanations for known phenomenon, or lays out a significant vision of what's to come that's well supported.
 Imagine a novelty score above 90% for this tier.

-"B - Fresh" -- Expansion of known ideas, but no linking of existing ideas or vision.
-Imagine a novelty score between 70% and 90% for this tier.
+"B - Fresh" -- Expansion of known ideas, but no linking of existing ideas or description of a future vision.
+Imagine a novelty score between 80% and 90% for this tier.

 "C - Incremental" -- Improvement and/or clarification of well-known ideas, but no expansion or creation of ideas.
-Imagine a novelty score between 50% and 70% for this tier.
+Imagine a novelty score between 60% and 80% for this tier.

 "D - Derivative" -- Largely derivative of well-known ideas.
-Imagine a novelty score between in the 30% to 50% range for this tier.
+Imagine a novelty score between in the 30% to 60% range for this tier.

 "F - Stale" -- No new ideas whatsoever.
 Imagine a novelty score below 30% for this tier.